-So, I thought I’d write this article on the difference between parmesan and pecorino to help you understand what they are, how they are made, what their names mean and where they are produced.
+So, I thought I’d write this article on the difference between parmesan and pecorino cheese to help you understand what they are, how they are made, what their names mean and where they are produced in Italy.

-Parmesan: what is it and how is it made?
+Parmesan cheese: what is it and how is it made?

-How does parmesan become Parmigiano Reggiano?
+What makes parmesan cheese become Parmigiano Reggiano?

 Pecorino Romano: how is it different from parmesan?

-While parmesan is made from cow’s unpasteurized milk, pecorino comes from sheep’s milk.
+While parmesan is made from cow’s unpasteurized milk, pecorino cheese comes from sheep’s milk.
 Its name is actually a hint: pecora is the Italian word for “sheep”.

 Pecorino Romano is way more ancient than parmesan: its origins date back to the Roman Age.
-As the name suggest, Pecorino Romano was originally made in the Ager Romanus, but a lot of things changed since then, and now it’s mostly produced in Sardinia.
-Of course, it has its own PDO requirements.
+As the name suggests, it was originally made in the rural area that surrounded Rome – the so-called “Ager Romanus“.

-Much like Parmigiano Reggiano, the PDO rules for Pecorino Romano are very strict and cover every aspect of its production, taste and shape.
+Much like Parmigiano Reggiano, the PDO rules for Pecorino Romano are very strict and cover every aspect of its production, taste, and shape.
 Pecorino Romano can be produced in Sardinia, Lazio and in the province of Grosseto, using whole fresh milk from local sheep.

 This leads us to another question.

-Both cheeses are perfect as a stand-alone food.
+Both Parmigiano Reggiano and Pecorino Romano are perfect as stand-alone food.
 They can be enjoyed alone, with a bit of honey or with slices of red meat.
 Thanks to their crumbly structure, they can also be grated on a wide range of foods.

 If you want to eat it in slices, Parmesan tastes very good with dark chocolate.
-If you like truffles, try eating parmesan with truffle honey.
+And if you like truffles, try eating parmesan with truffle honey.
 It’s to die for!